alquin97/md_membrane_class/practical/README.md

 packmol-memgen --lipids POPC --distxy_fix 75
 ```

-> Note: we're not adding any concentration of ions.
+> Note: We are not adding any concentration of ions.
 Ideally there should be a salt concentration of 0.15M to replicate more accurately the real conditions.
 However, for the purposes of the tutorial, we're not adding any.
 Our system is already neutral so it won't necessarily affect the electrostatics.

 This process will take some minutes.
 Once it's done, you can check the resulting membrane with VMD or other visualization software such as [PyMOL](https://www.pymol.org).